+Ms Agnieszka Góźdź provides services and serves as Management Board Member at the Company under a service contract.

-Mr Michael Shapiro, Vice President of the Management Board, is employed by the Company under an employment contract.
-As per the terms of the contract, in the event of contract termination, Mr. Shapiro is entitled to receive remuneration during the notice period.
+As per the terms of the contract, in the event of contract termination, Ms Góżdż is entitled to receive remuneration during the notice period.

-Mr Tomasz Zabost, Member of the Management Board, was employed under an employment contract.
-If Mr Zabost's employment contract is terminated, he is entitled to receive remuneration during the notice period according to the terms of his contract.
+Mr Tomasz Zabost, Member of the Management Board, is employed under an employment contract.
+As per the terms of the contract, in the event of contract termination, Mr Zabost is entitled to receive remuneration during the notice period.

 Ms Monika Dobosz, Member of the Management Board, is employed under an employment contract.
-If Ms Dobosz's employment contract is terminated, she is entitled to receive remuneration during the notice period according to the terms of his contract.
+As per the terms of the contract, in the event of contract termination, Ms Dobosz is entitled to receive remuneration during the notice period.

-Ms Agnieszka Góźdź, Member of the Management Board, is employed at the Company under an employment contract.
-If Ms Góżdż's contract is terminated, she is entitled to receive remuneration during the notice period according to the terms of her contract.
+Mr Radosław T. Krochta, President of the Management Board, is employed under an employment contract.
+As per the terms of the contract, in the event of contract termination, Mr Krochta is entitled to receive remuneration during the notice period.